Transfer and Experiential Learning Credit for Professional Studies Students

 *Certain majors may require a minimum of 32 credits be completed at St. Joseph's College.

-Professional Studies students, except for Nursing majors, with extensive and varied experiential learning may participate in the Prior Experiential Learning Assessment (PELA) Program, which gives students the opportunity to apply for credit for their prior experiential learning.
+St. Joseph’s College recognizes that adult learners, through their professional training and experience, attain knowledge and skills that can translate into collegiate credit.
+Professional Studies students, except for nursing majors, with extensive and varied experiential learning, may participate in the Prior Experiential Learning Assessment (P.E.L.A.)
+Program, where they enroll in GS-111L Experiential Portfolio Workshop, a non-credit mentored workshop designed to facilitate the assessment of prior experiential learning for the purpose of developing an experiential learning portfolio.
 Validated learning, not the experience alone, is the basis for awarding credit.
-Professional Studies does not award credit for “having lived,” but rather for having mastered-through professional, creative, volunteer or other experience-knowledge and skills that are deemed to be at the college level and are applicable in the context of the student’s degree program.
+Credit is not awarded for “having lived,” but rather for having mastered-through professional, creative, volunteer, or other experience-knowledge and skills that are deemed to be at the college level and are applicable in the context of the student’s degree program.

 Eligibility to participate in the P.E.L.A.
 Program requires the following:

 - Full matriculation prior to pursuit of P.E.L.A.